6ofHertz/algopharm/PROJECT_OVERVIEW.md

 ---

-PillPulse represents the next generation of pharmacy management systems - combining ease of use, powerful features, and modern design to create an experience that helps pharmacies serve their customers better while optimizing their business operations.
+Apotheke represents the next generation of pharmacy management systems - combining ease of use, powerful features, and modern design to create an experience that helps pharmacies serve their customers better while optimizing their business operations.

-© 2025 PillPulse.
+© 2025 Apotheke.
 All Rights Reserved.